pzrsa/parsam.io/data/articles/mechkeebs.md

 ## Some things I learned

 - **Spend no more than a couple weeks on a project**.
   I took way too long to get this out the door.
-I started in Nov 2021, and deployed it in Jul 2022.
+I started in November 2021, and deployed it in July 2022.
 Obviously I didn't work on it daily during that period, it was more of a 1-2 month break and working in bursts.
 If I had instead abandoned the project I could've built other stuff in that time, which would help me identify patterns for a great project idea.

 - **Skip the domain purchase**.
   Before MechKeebs, the original project was SetupScope.
 As you could guess, it was a similar idea, but for desk setups.
 Users would've been able to pinpoint on an image the items on their desk, making it more interactive.